manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 19. In the **Phone** window, enter the 6 digit verification code in the **Enter code** field and then select **Next**.

-20. Once verification is complete and you receive a message indicating your phone was registered successfully, select **Next**.
+20. This takes you back to the **Microsoft Authenticator**, Select the **I want to set up a different method** option at the bottom of the page.

+21. On the **Choose a different method** dialog box that appears, select the drop-down arrow in the **Which method would you like to use?** field, select **Email**, and then select **Confirm**.

+22. Enter your personal email address and select **Enter**.

+23. Open your personal email address and the email from Adatum corporation.
+Note the verification code.

+24. Enter the verification code from the Adatum email to your personal email address then select **Next**.

-21. On the **Success!** page, select **Done**.
+25. On the **Success!** page, select **Done**.

-22. If you receive a dialog box indicating your sign in has timed out, you will have to enter Patti's password of **Pa55w.rd** and then you will be sent another verification code to your phone.
+26. If you receive a dialog box indicating your sign in has timed out, you will have to enter Patti's password of **Pa55w.rd** and then you will be sent another verification code to your phone.
 On the **Enter code** window, enter this new code and then select **Verify**.

-23. If you take too long to complete this process, the **Enter password** window will appear with a message indicating you took too long to complete the sign in process, so you will be timed-out.
+27. If you take too long to complete this process, the **Enter password** window will appear with a message indicating you took too long to complete the sign in process, so you will be timed-out.
 If this occurs, you must sign in again with Holly's password of **Pa55w.rd**.
 Another verification code will be texted to your phone, so enter it in the **Enter code** screen that appears and select **Verify**.

-24. The **Office 365 Security and Compliance** center should now be displayed in your browser.
+28. The **Office 365 Security and Compliance** center should now be displayed in your browser.
 You will resume from here in the next task when you launch a spear phishing attack using the Attack Simulator.
 Leave this tab open in your browser.

-23. You have now configured MFA, you have signed into the **Office 365Security and Compliance** center using MFA, and you are ready to run the Attack Simulator.
+29. You have now configured MFA, you have signed into the **Office 365Security and Compliance** center using MFA, and you are ready to run the Attack Simulator.
 Leave everything as is in your VM and proceed to the next task.

 ### Task 2: Configure and launch a Spear Phishing attack